-What do you think is the most important question you should ask yourself before you start to formulate your budget?
+What do you think is the most important question to ask before budgeting?
 “How much money do I bring home every month?”
 “How much am I spending?”
 “Do I have too much debt?”

 Even before you start asking yourself these specifics, I want you to answer this question first: “If I woke up tomorrow and felt really good about my finances, what does that look like?”
 What would have to change for your money stress to subside?